"All that is necessary for the triumph of evil is that good men do

 the silence over that by the good people."

-is from numberless diverse acts of courage and belief that human
+diverse acts of courage and belief that human

 history is shaped.
 Each time a man stands up for an ideal, or